cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/local-llm-getting-started.md

 ### A note about llama.cpp

 [llama.cpp](https://github.com/ggerganov/llama.cpp) is a framework designed for running large language model (LLM) inference in C/C++.
-It serves as a backend for execution engines like[GPT4All](https://www.nomic.ai/gpt4all) or [Ollama](https://ollama.com).
+It serves as a backend for execution engines like [GPT4All](https://www.nomic.ai/gpt4all) or [Ollama](https://ollama.com).
 While you can use it directly, its user interface might be more complex.

 ## Footnotes